jcmgray/quimb/docs/index.rst

 `quimb <https://github.com/jcmgray/quimb>`_ is an easy but fast python library for quantum information and many-body calculations.
 The code is hosted on `github <https://github.com/jcmgray/quimb>`_, do please submit any issues or pull requests there.
 It is also thoroughly unit-tested and the tests are probably the best place to look for detailed documentation.

+The core ``quimb`` module:

+* Uses `numpy` and `scipy.sparse` matrices as quantum objects
+* Accelerates many operations using `numba` and `numexpr`
+* Makes it easy to construct operators in large tensor spaces
+* Uses efficient methods to compute various quantities including entanglement measures
+* Can generate a variety of random states and operators
+* Can perform evolutions with several methods, computing quantities on the fly
+* Has an optional `slepc4py` interface for easy distributed (MPI) linear algebra.
+This can massively increase the performance when seeking, for example, mid-spectrum eigenstates.

+The tensor network module ``quimb.tensor``:

+* Uses a geometry free representation of tensor networks
+* Uses `opt_einsum <https://github.com/dgasmith/opt_einsum>`_ to find efficient contraction orders for hundreds of tensors, and perform those contractions potentially on the GPU
+* Can plot any network, color-coded, with bond size represented
+* Can treat any network as a scipy ``LinearOperator``, allowing many decompositions
+* Can perform DMRG1, DMRG2 and DMRGX, in matrix product state language.
+* Has tools to efficiently address periodic problems (transfer matrix compression and pseudo-orthognolization)

 .. rubric:: Guides:

 .. toctree::